 This is important because the light is what helps capture clarity in a shot because it affects exposure.
 Without a sufficient light source, a camera will struggle to get a clear image of what’s in a pipe.

 The Frame Rate is important because a low framerate can make your image look jumpy, and you may miss important details while inspecting a pipeline.
-A popular manufacturer we recommend that creates high-grade, quality sewer inspection products is Rausch Electronics USA.
+A popular manufacturer we recommend that creates high-grade, quality sewer inspection products is Proteus.

 Monitor Protective Casing